alufolie91/proton-ge-custom/README.md

 - https://github.com/simons-public

-Chris is the creator of the original Protonfixes project.
-The portions of Protonfixes I've imported are what allow customizations to be made to prefixes for various Proton games. without Proton fixes many games would still be broken and/or require manual prefix modification.
-Huge thanks to Chris.
+protonfixeChris is the creator of the original 'protonfixes' project.
+The portions of 'protonfixes' I've imported are what allow customizations to be made to prefixes for various Proton games.
+Without 'protonfixes' many games would still be broken and/or require manual prefix modification.

 ### Sporif (Amine Hassane)

 - https://github.com/Sporif

 Amine is the current maintainer of dxvk-async.
-This is a feature that was originally removed from dxvk as it happened around the same time a few overwatch bans happened.
+This is a feature that was originally removed from DXVK as it happened around the same time a few Overwatch bans happened.
 It was thought, but never confirmed whether or not this feature caused the bans, so the feature was removed as a safety precaution.
 It is still safe to use in many single player games, and games that do not have competitive anti-cheats.
 It has also been confirmed to work safely in Warframe and Path of Exile.

 ### wine-staging maintainers

-I also of course need to thank my fellow wine-staging maintainers: Alistair Leslie-Hughes, Zebediah Figura and Paul Gofman
+I also of course need to thank the wine-staging maintainers: Alistair Leslie-Hughes, Zebediah Figura and Paul Gofman

 They have contributed MANY patches to staging, far beyond what I have done, as well as kept up with regular rebasing.
 A lot of times when bug reports come to me, if it has to do with staging I end up testing and relaying information to these guys in order to get issues resolved.

 ### Reporters

-Additionally, a thank you is owed to Andrew Aeikum (aeikum), and kisak (kisak-valve) for regularly keeping me in the loop with Proton and fsync patches, as well as accepting PRs I've made to fix Proton build system issues, or listening to bug reports on early Proton patches before they reach Proton release.
+Additionally, a thank you is owed to Andrew Aeikum (aeikum), and kisak (kisak-valve) for regularly keeping me in the loop with Proton and fsync patches, as well as accepting pull requests I've made to fix Proton build system issues, or listening to bug reports on early Proton patches before they reach a Proton release.

 ### Patrons

 And finally - To all of my patrons that have supported me, thank you so much.
-It's because of you that I've been able to keep this project going, getting bug fixes reported, getting Proton/WINE issues fixed, getting various hardware and/or game fixes handled, and so on.
+It's because of you that I've been able to keep this project going, getting bug fixes reported, getting Proton/Wine issues fixed, getting various hardware and/or game fixes handled, and so on.
 Thanks to you, I have been able to use the spare budget in order to both help support the other people that make my project possible, as well as get things necessary for testing such as new game releases or specific hardware that hits odd issues.
 It's had a huge effect not just for this project, but a large trickle down effect.

 My wine-staging co-maintainers are often able to ask me for testing games, or testing on different hardware if they don't have access to it.
-This also trickles into both Proton bug reporting AND Lutris bug reporting, as I'm able to provide bug testing and feedback and custom builds and upgrades to them as well.
+This also trickles into both Proton bug reporting and Lutris bug reporting, as I'm able to provide bug testing and feedback and custom builds and upgrades to them as well.
 I'm also able to test driver related issues for things such as mesa and getting things reported + patched.
-This in turn leads to early patches for Mesa, the kernel, VKD3D, and other packages on my copr repos as well.
+This in turn leads to early patches for Mesa, the kernel, VKD3D, and other packages on my copr repositories as well.
 The trickle down effect is just one gigantic awesome rabbit hole for getting things fixed.
 Thank you once again.

 ## Donations